pamelasin/8_NYP_Applied-Artificial-Intelligence/ITI109ApplicationsDevelopmentUsingAIServices/README.md

     - Detect intent and return a response
     - Give a sentiment score to feedback provided by the customer
     - Text-to-speech and speech-to-text supported
-- Files include Python code, Dialogflow agent
+- Files include Python code.

 ## **Presentation slide excerpts**